codesource/typo3-cdsrc_bepwreset/Documentation/FAQ/Index.rst

 Why the user does not receive email reset?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* The user does not have valid adresse email.
+* The user does not have valid email address.
 * TYPO3 is not configured for sending emails.
   (Go to installation's tool and check email options.)